 Skip to content

-mcp-data-platform exposes operational metrics in Prometheus format on a dedicated HTTP listener.
-Phase 1 instruments two chokepoints that, between them, cover every tool call through the platform:
+mcp-data-platform exposes operational metrics in Prometheus format on a dedicated HTTP listener, plus optional OpenTelemetry distributed tracing.
+Two chokepoints cover every tool call through the platform:

 1. MCPToolCallMiddleware records request rate, latency, and outcome for every tool the platform serves (Trino, DataHub, S3, MCP gateway, REST shim, admin tools/call).
 One series per (tool, toolkit_kind, persona, status_category).